 |For 100 ml||

 |Saturated Fatty Acids (g)||

 |Polyunsaturated Fatty Acids (g)||

 The Feed.
-Spread and a classic cocoa based spread have similar doses in the form of lipids.
+SPREAD and a classic cocoa based spread have a similar quantity of lipids.
 However, the major distinction between Feed. and other brands is the quality of the fatty acids used in the recipe.

 (1) Atherogenous: which produces atheroma, plaques consisting of lipids attaching to the inner wall of the arteries.